AdamaJava/adamago/xml/README.md

-# adamago/xml
+# xml
-This repo holds code to allow for marshalling/unmarshalling XML files written by AdamaJava applications including qmotif.
+This adamago package holds code to allow for marshalling/unmarshalling XML files written by AdamaJava applications.

+See the `examples` subdirectory for example XML files.